An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 commutes.
-Here, $\mathcal{D}F^{p}(\Omega)$ is the space of smooth $p$-forms on $\Omega$ i.e. the space of smooth sections of the (natural) vector bundle of $p$-covectors, and $f^*$ is the pullback of a smooth map $f$ between the smooth manifolds $\Omega'$ and $\Omega$.
 This is to say that the exterior derivative is a natural transformation between the (contravariant) functors that assign the spaces of smooth $p$-forms and $(p+1)$-forms to $\Omega$, respectively.
 In fact, it is essentially \emph{the unique natural differential operator} between the associated natural vector bundles \citep{Palais}, \citep{Kolar}.
 As pointed out in \citep{Kolar}, linearity of $\rmd$ is thus also a consequence of naturality.

 Another important natural operation commuting with pullbacks is the contraction of a differential $p$-form $\eta$ with a vector field $\bf{v}$, $\mathrm{i_{\bf v} \eta}$, producing a $(p-1)$-form.
-As an example, the contraction of magnetic flux density with the velocity field {\bf v}, $\mathrm{i_{\bf v} B}$ is the geometrical way to represent the ${\bf v} \times {\bf B}$ term of the Lorentz force.
-Thus, contraction is important in, e.g., modelling magnetohydrodynamics (MHD).
-Through Cartan's formula
+As an example, the contraction of magnetic flux density with the velocity field {\bf v}, $\mathrm{i_{\bf v} B}$ is a natural way to interpret the ${\bf v} \times {\bf B}$ term of the Lorentz force, essential in, e.g., modelling magnetohydrodynamics (MHD).
+Through Cartan's magic formula

 a structure-preserving discretization of contraction is also important for finding a discrete analogue for the Lie derivative $\mathcal{L}_{\bf v}$.
-Bossavit's take on discretizing contractions is via the duality between the extrusion of a manifold (extruding along the flow of a vector field) and contraction of a differential form, utilizing Whitney forms, as discussed in \citep{Bossavit03}.
+Bossavit's take on discretizing contractions is via the duality between the extrusion of a manifold (extruding along the flow of a vector field) and contraction of a differential form, utilizing Whitney forms \citep{Bossavit03}.
+In section~5, we will give our discrete version of Cartan's magic formula yielding a discretization for the Lie derivative (Theorem 1).